Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Preparing keys, remotes, and access items

-• Leaving the home in agreed condition
+• Leaving the home in the agreed condition

 • Preparing for the buyer’s final walk-through

-A clear checklist helps prevent last-minute issues.
+A clear checklist helps prevent last-minute problems.

-Step 7: Final Walk-Through
+Step 8: Final Walk-Through

 Before closing, the buyer usually completes a final walk-through.